Experimental Evidence

 Michelson-Morley experiment

-The Michelson-Morley (M-M) experiment was done in 1887 to determine the
+The Michelson-Morley (M-M) experiment was performed in 1887 to

-different directions by observing interference patterns in coherent beams [4].
+directions by observing interference patterns in coherent beams

-the ether as it orbits the Sun, and this would change the speed of light in the carrying
+orbits the Sun, and this would change the speed of light in the

-directions, and this implied that there could be no ether required for lights
+same in all directions, and this implied that there could be no aether

 According to SR proponents [5], this result proves that the speed of